Buying your council house

 You should return your application form to: Right to Buy Team, Barnsley Council, PO Box 634, Barnsley S70 9GG.

 Within four weeks, you'll receive a RTB2 form which will tell you whether or not you have the Right to Buy.
 For flats you'll receive a RTB2 form within eight weeks.
+Please note, we're currently receiving a high volume of applications so it may take us a longer to process your application.

 Please note that as soon as we receive your application we'll suspend all non-statutory repair and improvement works.
 We'll also suspend any application to transfer to another property.